codjoero/hello-world/README.md

 # hello-world
-Welcoming to the GIT world!
+Welcome to the GIT world!
+Ron here, new to this but gonna become a pro prett soon. smiles everywhere.